theirc/airbel/src/_projects/mental-health.md

       Jordan
 ---

 A growing body of research points to the outsized impact of mental health issues in the refugee population.
-Common mental health disorders like anxiety, depression, and post-traumatic stress disorder tend to double during emergencies, and tend to impact the most vulnerably most powerfully.
+Common mental health disorders like anxiety, depression, and post-traumatic stress disorder tend to double during emergencies, and tend to impact the most vulnerable most powerfully.
 Mental health issues and poverty also form a self-reinforcing cycle which can make it challenging for people to rebuild after facing trauma.

-Most refugees live in low-income countries, where only 2 percent of health providers are trained in mental health.
-In Jordan, even prior to the Syria crisis, the WHO estimated that the country faced a shortage of well over 1,000 mental health professionals.
 Mental illness remains a taboo with significant cultural barriers to identifying challenges and seeking care.

-Some key areas in which support can be provided includes:

-* Basic services and security, including food, shelter and access to clean water.
-* Community and family support, such as family reunification, creation of child friendly spaces, and activation of social networks.
-* Focused non-specialized support, such as individual, family or group interventions, and ongoing care through community-based primary health care systems.
-* Specialized services, including clinical mental health care and specialized support for psychiatric disorders and trauma.

-There is increasing evidence that “non-specialist workers in primary-care and community settings can deliver mental health care with great effectiveness to a variety of populations”.
-Therefore, opportunities for innovation may exist around:

-1. Standardizing outcomes and developing culturally sensitive assessment tools;
-2. Better articulating core principles for integrating mental health in various activities, such as social connections, exercise, and mindfulness; and
-3. Developing new business models to incentivize community members to effectively deliver mental health support.
+In March 2019, in response to the spread of the COVID-19 pandemic, the Jordanian government [imposed one of the strictest lockdowns](https://www.theguardian.com/world/2020/mar/24/home-deliveries-humvees-life-under-jordan-harsh-coronavirus-lockdown){: target="_blank" rel="noopener"} in the world, compounding mental health issues for the most vulnerable.
+In response, the IRC began prototyping a digital campaign, known as InforMH, aimed at bridging information gaps around mental health issues.

+InforMH works by leveraging people’s social networks, where people often turn when they first experience mental health problems, to deliver messaging around mental health in a way that encourages help-seeking behavior.
+The purpose behind InforMH is to share and source mental health content that is community driven.&nbsp; This means we lean towards experts from the community, embrace dialogue and responsiveness in a scalable way, and put forward community-driven and -led solutions.